This post contains affiliate links. Please see our disclosure policy.

 You’ll improve your agility and coordination as well as your mental focus with this move.

-Incorporating Crab Walk Into Your Workouts
+Easy Ways to Incorporate the Crab Walk Into Your Workouts

 Because the crab walk requires zero equipment, it’s easy to add into your existing workouts.
-Here are some suggestions.
+Here are some suggestions:

 Use Crab Walks In Circuit or Interval Workouts